codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 You specify the callbacks by first creating a new class method in your model to use.
 This class will always receive a $data array as its only parameter.
-The exact contents of the $data array will vary between events, but will always contain a key named **data** that contains the primary data passed to original method.
+The exact contents of the $data array will vary between events, but will always contain a key named **data** that contains the primary data passed to the original method.
 In the case of the insert* or update* methods, that will be the key/value pairs that are being inserted into the database.
 The main array will also contain the other values passed to the method, and be detailed later.
 The callback method must return the original $data array so other callbacks have the full information.